nbloomf/nbloomf.md/posts/2015-10-03-simple-vs-complex.md

 >
 >I saw what he meant.
 >
-> <cite>Michael Jackson in "Software Specifications and Requirements: a lexicon of practice, principles and prejudices", p.
+> <cite>Michael Jackson in *Software Specifications and Requirements: a lexicon of practice, principles and prejudices*, p.
 20</cite>